 I have found that I quickly pick up on new technologies and can be using a new testing tool or coding language within a short period of time when the need arises.

 I am excited to also begin to offer my services to non-profits, particularly those with a focus on economic development in Latin America.
-While I certainly enjoy and have a proficiency in software development and testing, I realized a few years back that I would like to reach out and work with the non-profit world.
+I certainly enjoy and have a proficiency in software development, and I realized a few years back that I would like to reach out and work with the non-profit world.

 To develop a deeper understanding of this world, I attended the School of International Relations and Pacific Studies at UCSD.
 I have also traveled extensively in Latin America and speak Spanish at a high intermediate level.
 I realize that non-profits face a number of information technology hurdles as they pursue their goals and am looking forward to assisting in such efforts.

 Experience App enables you to participate in research studies from the convenience of your iPhone® or iPod touch®.
 A study consists of questions for you to answer, often accompanied by images for you to evaluate.
 When you join a study, Experience App will notify you when it is time to participate, and relay your answers back to the research team.
 Experience App comes with a sample study involving images of beautiful outdoor scenery.